mistersender/enforcedCFOO/README.md

   is_verified: 0
 }
 ```
 Let's say your user has an address book of saved addresses to ship to, as well.
-You could add a (`hashset`)[#hashsets] of the `addressContract` to your object now and continue to have the same consistent data across all locations where address is used:
+You could add a [`hashset`](#hashsets) of the `addressContract` to your object now and continue to have the same consistent data across all locations where address is used:
 ```cfc
 public struct function orderContract() {
   return {